 Cut Out the Fabric Pieces

-2 Next we will create the side flaps and the casing for the drawstring.
+2 Next, we will create the drawstring’s side flaps and casing.

 We will be working with both side panels.